EngReteti/Software---engineer---portfolio-/Java-programming/Java-programming/Web-design/Web-design/DSA/DSA/Database-management/Database-managent/Networking-distributed systems/Networking & distributed systems/README.md

   Level 1: Basic Client-Server Chat
      Concept: Establishing a TCP connection between a single client and a server.
-     Goal: Client sends a "Hello" message, and the server sends a response.
+     Goal: Client sends a message, and the server sends a response.

   Level 2: Multi-Client Server
      Concept: Using Multi-threading to handle multiple simultaneous connections.